Electrician Certification, Diploma and Certificate Program Info

 Licensing and certification are awarded at the state level.
 Most states require electricians to demonstrate their knowledge of electrical theory, national codes and local codes by passing licensing exams, like the one required to become a licensed journeyman electrician.
 Some states require the master electrician certification for certain types of electrical work.
 Candidates may be required to have a certain number of years of working experience before becoming eligible for state certification and licensing.
-Continuing education is needed to keep up with changes in electrical code as well as technology advancements.
+Continuing education is needed to keep up with changes in electrical codes as well as technology advancements.

 Related to Electrician Certificates